Yang Bong (2021 cohort)

 Yang Bong is a fourth-year PhD Candidate at the Horizon CDT, based in the N/Lab, Nottingham University Business School.
 Supervised by John Harvey, Andy Crabtree and Lewis Cameron (Edinburgh), his research centres on the design implications of digital marketplace platforms for rural microenterprises in postcolonial settings, namely Sarawak, Malaysia.

-Yang received a CDT Impact Activity Small Grant to support the participation of five local community members in a workshop he led at the Participatory Design Conference 2024 held in Malaysia.
+Yang received a CDT Impact Activity Small Grant to support the participation of five local community members in a workshop he led at the Participatory Design Conference 2024 (PDC24) held in Malaysia.

 Research workshop at Sibu Central Market